Vyral/jan-leasure/_posts/2023-11-07-what-not-to-do-when-seeking-home-loan-approval.md

 * *Increased Debt Burden*: Every new loan or financing arrangement adds to your existing debt load.
 Mortgage lenders carefully assess your DTI to determine if you can comfortably afford the monthly mortgage payments.
 High DTI ratios can lead to loan rejection or less favorable terms.

 * *Risky Financial Behavio*r: Lenders view new loans as potential risks, especially if they are taken out shortly before applying for a mortgage.
-It may signal to them that you are overextending yourself financially.
+It may signal to them that you are overextending yourself financially.<br>

-*Lower Credit Score*: Each new credit inquiry affects your credit score.
+* *Lower Credit Score*: Each new credit inquiry affects your credit score.
 Lower credit scores can lead to higher interest rates on your mortgage or even loan denial.

 {% include pullquote.html %}